Long-Qing Chen

 - Co-edited 3 books in the area of computational materials science of microstructures and properties

-- 2022 TMS FMD John Bardeen Award which recognizes an individual who has made outstanding contributions and is a leader in the field of electronic materials
+- 2022 TMS John Bardeen Award for contributions to science of electronic materials

 - 2021 The Paul F. Robertson Award for the Penn State EMS Breakthrough of the Year

-- 2017 Humboldt Senior Scientist Research Award from the Alexander von Humboldt Foundation
+- 2017 Humboldt Research Award from the Alexander von Humboldt Foundation

-- Fellow of the American Ceramic Society (ACerS, 2015)
+- 2015 Fellow of the American Ceramic Society (ACerS)

-- 2015 Lee Hsun Award by the Shenyang Institute of Metals, Chinese Academy of Sciences
+- 2015 Lee Hsun Lecture Award by the Shenyang Institute of Metals, Chinese Academy of Sciences

 - 2011 TMS EMPMD Distinguished Scientist/Engineer Award